mirror of

 Fedora is just semi-rolling, with a combination of soft-frozen and rolling packages.
 Each release gets just over a year of support, so you can double-upgrade on alternate releases if you wish.

-Its obviously no Debian but its not the bleeding edge distro it once was.
-Each release has the latest toolchains and runtimes but its not generally as bleeding edge as e.g. Arch.
+It’s obviously no Debian but it’s not the bleeding edge distro it once was.
+Each release has the latest toolchains and runtimes but it’s not generally as bleeding edge as e.g. Arch.

 Strictly speaking, Fedora stable releases technically aren't even upstream RHEL anymore; CentOS Stream pulls right from Rawhide.